tmd-lab/tmdsimpy/README.md

 make html
 ```

-New code should not add any errors or warnigs to the sphinx compilation of the docs.
 All items should have a short summary docstring.
 Methods and functions should all include for "Parameters" and "Returns" sections.
 All classes should have a "Parameters" section that includes information for the constructor method.